Hot or not? Teeth chattering chills can make it hard to stay warm in winter, but one thing you can keep nice and toasty is your home!

 - As soon as the sun goes down close your curtains so they help to keep the heat in.

 - When it’s sunny outside though, heat will enter through your windows and warm your house naturally.
-So don’t leave your curtains closed all day, open them once it gets light outside.
+So don’t leave your curtains closed all day, get some daylight in while you still can!

 - Thick curtains or curtains with thermal lining provide especially effective insulation.